UBC-CIC/call-center-real-time-assistant/docs/backend-README.md

 # E-Comm 911 Real-Time Assistant (Part 2)

 ## Project Overview
-The second half of the E-Comm 911 call center virtual assistant proof of concept - this stack initializes the resources that receives and transcribes the incoming caller and call taker audio from the AWS Connect instance in real time, and queries the results against the Elasticsearch Cluster deployed in the previous stack to retrieve the most appropriate Standard Operating Procedure for based on document similarity.
+The second half of the E-Comm 911 call center virtual assistant Proof of Concept - this stack initializes the resources that receives and transcribes the incoming caller and call taker audio from the AWS Connect instance in near-real time, and queries the results against the Elasticsearch Cluster deployed in the previous stack to retrieve the most appropriate Standard Operating Procedure for based on document similarity.
 This portion of the solution leverages Amazon Connect, Amazon Transcribe, Amazon Comprehend, AWS Lambda, DynamoDB, and (indirectly) Amazon Kinesis Video Streams.